 Call an exterminator.
 Prior to move-in, you probably haven’t spent enough time in the house to get a view of any pests that may be lurking.
 You’ve probably had a WDI inspection, but those only look for wood destroying insects.
 Call an exterminator to take care of any mice, insects, and other critters that may be hiding in your home.
 Here in South Texas we have a lot of creepy crawlies and a good, regular pest control service will help keep the insects at bay.

 Clean out the kitchen.
 If the previous occupants wanted to skip on some of their cleaning duties when they moved out, the kitchen is where they probably cut corners.
 Wipe down the inside of cabinets, clean out the refrigerator, clean the oven, and clean in the nooks and crannies underneath the appliances.
 If you’re feeling brave, see if you can pull out appliances like the refrigerator, stove/range, and dishwasher to get under and behind those.
 Be careful though, those appliances may be attached and can be heavy.
+You might want to contact a commercial cleaning company if you need help with these tasks.

 image courtesy of Genista